 During the analysis of the surveys and site audits in preparation for this report it because clear that the scale of this exercise was greater than originally anticipated.
 There are multiple issues that require multiple often complex solutions.
-Therefore, the working group took the decision to present the initial findings in this report which, subject to council approval, should be used as a basis for further public consultation.

-It is possible that the findings in this report do not culminate in a single application for capital funds rather they could inform council policy and activity going forward.
+The findings in this report do not culminate in a single application for capital funds rather they should inform council policy and activity going forward.